-Analysis of gene functions in development and disease, using Drosophila
+The research interests of Herranz Group is analysis of gene functions in development and disease, using Drosophila.

 - understand how different mutations cooperate during the process of cellular transformation

 - study the oncogenic potential of epithelial tetraploid cells that result from cytokinesis failure

 - better understand how the metabolic changes taking place in cancer cells contribute to cellular transformation and metastasis